 Fractional trading, or investing with small amounts

-How about investing in equities with small amounts despite a company share costing several hundred dollars?
-That’s an exciting prospect for some people.
-Fractional trading has made this possible since the end of 2019.
-We look at how you can invest with small amounts, where partial shares are traded and the pros and cons of such trading.
+Investing in shares with small amounts, even though a company share costs several thousand francs?
+That’s an exciting prospect for some people, and fractional trading makes it possible.
+We explain how you can invest with small amounts of money, where partial shares are traded as well as the pros and cons of such trading.

 Fractional – what does that mean?

-Fractional trading means trading in partial shares – whether equities or crypto-currencies.
+Fractional trading means trading with portions of whole shares, cryptocurrencies or other securities.
 Unlike in conventional trading, you can now purchase a fraction of a share, and not just whole ones.
-This example shows why it can be advantageous for some investors:
+The following example shows why this can be beneficial for certain investors:

 Where are they traded?